 There are several ways that Tornado helps users to become more knowledgeable and confident investors:

 - Learn and Earn is Tornado’s program that encourages investors to continue their financial education.
-Every user with an active account is able to earn up to $50 to invest by completing lessons about investing.
+Every user with an active account can earn up to $50 to invest by completing lessons about investing.
 The lessons are short and easy to consume, but they cover important topics that form a solid foundation of knowledge.

 - Community features are an important part of Tornado.
 You can connect with other investors, see what they’re investing in, and check out their investing ideas.

-- Community Thought Leaders are experienced members of the Tornado community who are compensated by the company to respond to questions from other users.
-This one-on-one access to successful investors is not offered by any other platform that we’re aware of.
+- Community Thought Leaders are experienced members of the Tornado community who the company compensates to respond to questions from other users.
+This one-on-one access to successful investors isn’t offered by any other platform we’re aware of.

 - Real-time news is provided, tailored to the specific stocks you’re interested in.